gdurisi/gdurisi.github.io/_posts/2020-02-17-vacancies.md

   - team
 ---

-There are two open positions in my [team](/team), one doctoral-student vacancy and one post-doctoral vacancy.
+Currently, there are no open positions in my [team](/team).
+Please, check often for updates. one doctoral-student vacancy and one post-doctoral vacancy.
 A short description of the two positions can be found below:

 ### Post-doctoral vacancy on ``resilient and secure delay-critical edge computing''